manighahrmani/blockly/README.md

 ### 2. Build Blockly

-Compile the TypeScript into JavaScript:
+Compile the TypeScript files in the `core` folder into JavaScript files located in the `build` folder with:

 ```bash
 npm install